TeasingSisyphus/cuttleV1/README.md

 ## TODO
 *	Jacks
 	*	Handle errors for queries and saves using catch() and reject()
+		*	Started this process.
+It generally looks good, but we should be careful to ensure that it's thorough
 	*	Playing all 4 jacks on one point card has triggered the selection bug
 		*	Cards become unselectable until next turn (ie player must choose to draw to continue game)